ColeTrammer/iros/docs/di/serialization.md

 ## Usage

 Consider a normal type `MyType` which has static reflection added.
-This can be serialized and deserialized as follows:
+This can be serialized as follows:

 ```cpp
 #include <di/reflect/prelude.h>